 X-Scan: Giving Transportation Departments “X-ray vision”

 The Wright Brothers had a bicycle shop to fund their research in aeronautics.
 LPPFusion could have a source of internal funding for fusion research with our X-Scan technology, which is patented and ready for the engineering phase.
-X-Scan technology is a portable, economical, extremely intense hard X-ray source bases on a dense plasma focus (DPF) device.
+X-Scan technology is a portable, economical, extremely intense hard X-ray source based on a dense plasma focus (DPF) device.
 Such a source, transportable by truck, will allow economical non-destructive inspection of the nation’s critical infrastructure, leading to savings in repair costs of at least five billion dollars annually.
 In February 2011, LPPFusion achieved a major milestone by measuring sufficient X-ray energy to show that our X-Scan product is technically feasible.
 This technology is ready for mass production and we are currently looking to sell exclusive licenses, including global licenses.
 We need an industrial partner to develop this technology to market.

 X-Scan’s photon energy and power adjustability will allow the use of Compton scattering, in which the X-rays are scattered off the material being probed and returned to a detector on the same side of the object as the source of energy.
 Compton scattering requires far higher X-ray power than direct X-ray scanning, in which the detector is on the opposite side of the structure from the source.
 This means X-Scan can scan roads, bridges and buildings all on the one same side.
 Such one-sided X-Scans will greatly reduce the preventive maintenance and infrastructure inspections costs and times.